 The study focused on the challenges of using multiple HTA criteria in the context of appraisal of drugs for reimbursement.
 The goal was to characterize what the challenges are, describe what review committees needed in the form of evidence or guidance to address these challenges, and to identify policies and knowledge translation strategies that would support their needs.

-The AFFORD study is a mixed-methods study.
-It combines qualitative analysis with a quantitative stated-preferences elicitation.
-The preference elicitation is informed by a completed qualitative pilot study funded by the Canadian Centre for Applied Research in Cancer Control (ARCC).
-The results of the stated-preferences elicitation will be triangulated with qualitative results to develop the final outcome.
+The AFFORD study combined qualitative analysis with a quantitative stated-preferences elicitation.
+The preference elicitation was informed by a completed qualitative background study funded by the Canadian Centre for Applied Research in Cancer Control (ARCC).
 The AFFORD study builds on the ARCC funded proof-of-principle pilot study (see the Our Research page for more details), expanding the research design and increasing the sample size.

 Component 1: State-Preferences Elicitation

 Choice-based stated preference methods are used to quantify the relative impact of different attributes in a funding decision, including economic, clinical, and other types of evidence, and to derive how different levels of these factors may influence funding decisions.
 To address these objectives, we are using Best-Worst Scaling nested within a binary Discrete Choice Experiment.

 Stated-preference techniques are based on the idea that although people may not be able to provide direct values or weights, they are typically able to indicate which good or scenario they prefer.
 Discrete choice experiments (DCEs) ask respondents to identify their preferred choice from alternatives described in terms of specific attributes and levels.
 DCEs encourage respondents to consider trade-offs and opportunity costs.